369 REVIEWS

 Conclusion

-Your speedy trial right in Maryland comes from both the constitution and the Hicks Date.
-The Hicks Date sets a clear 180-day deadline in Circuit Court, and the constitutional right guards against unreasonable delay more broadly.
+Your speedy trial right in Maryland comes from two places: the constitution and the Hicks Date.
+The Hicks Date sets a hard 180-day deadline in Circuit Court.
+The constitutional right covers unreasonable delay more broadly.

-If you’re facing criminal charges, talk to an attorney who knows these rules and can protect your rights.
-At FrizWoods LLC, our attorneys handle Maryland speedy trial issues and will build you the strongest defense the facts allow.
+If you’re facing charges, get an attorney who knows both rules.
+At FrizWoods LLC, we handle Maryland speedy trial issues and build the strongest defense the facts allow.

 📞 CALL 24/7